-Compensation Objectives
+II.
+Compensation Philosophy and Objectives

-The Committee reviews and approves each executive's base pay, bonus, and equity incentives annually and is responsible for assuring that compensation for the executive officers is consistent with the objectives of attracting and retaining highly qualified executives, tying pay to performance and Company strategy, aligning executives' incentives with long-term shareholder interests, and encouraging internal pay equity.
+The Committee reviews and approves each executive's compensation annually and is responsible for assuring that compensation for the executive officers is consistent with the objectives of attracting and retaining highly qualified executives, tying pay to performance and Company strategy, aligning executives' incentives with long-term shareholder interests, and encouraging internal pay equity.
 The Committee determines the appropriate level for each compensation component based on these overall compensation objectives.
-We strive to provide market competitive compensation and emphasize at-risk cash bonus opportunities and equity compensation that reflect the Company's performance goals and are commensurate with each executive's scope of responsibility within the organization.
-The graphics below illustrate the amount of CEO and the average of other NEO target compensation tied to annual and long-term Company performance pursuant to the FY 2017 base salaries and the FY 2017 Management Incentive Plan.
+The Committee's philosophy is to strive to provide market competitive compensation and emphasize at-risk cash bonus opportunities and equity compensation that reflect the Company's performance goals and are commensurate with each executive's scope of responsibility within the organization.